fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

 ### Fluent Bit + Elastic Cloud

-Fluent Bit supports connecting to [Elastic Cloud](https://www.elastic.co/guide/en/cloud/current/ec-getting-started.html) providing just the `cloud_id` and the `cloud_auth` settings.
+Fluent Bit supports connecting to [Elastic Cloud](https://www.elastic.co/guide/en/cloud/current/ec-getting-started.html) by providing `cloud_id` setting and the proper credentials.
+Credentials can be specified by either the `cloud_auth` or `cloud_apikey` setting.

-`cloud_auth` uses the `elastic` user and password provided when the cluster was created, for details refer to the [Cloud ID usage page](https://www.elastic.co/guide/en/cloud/current/ec-cloud-id.html).
+`cloud_auth` uses the `elastic` user and password provided when the cluster was created.
+For details refer to the [Cloud ID usage page](https://www.elastic.co/guide/en/cloud/current/ec-cloud-id.html).

+`cloud_apikey` uses the cloud apikey that could be generated in the Elasticsearch Service console.
+For details, refer to the [Cloud API Keys page](https://www.elastic.co/guide/en/cloud/current/ec-api-keys.html).

 Example configuration: